Fintech Green Card Sponsorship Jobs in Connecticut

 Benefits

-- Full coverage of PPO health, dental, and vision insurance premiums for you and your dependents.
+- PPO Health, dental and vision insurance premiums fully covered for you and your dependents

 Applications are open for both Stamford and New York City offices, the latter with a planned opening in October 2026.
-The base salary range is $175,000 - $200,000 depending on the candidate’s educational and professional background.
-Base salary is one component of Trexquant’s total compensation, which may also include a discretionary, performance-based bonus.
+The base salary for this role is $120,000 to $150,000, and will be determined based on the candidate's educational background and professional experience.
+Base salary is one component of Trexquant's total compensation package, which may also include a discretionary, performance-based bonus.
 This position is classified as overtime-exempt.

 Trexquant is an Equal Opportunity Employer.